List of awards and nominations received by Matt Damon

-The following is a list of awards and nominations received by American actor, producer, and screenwriter Matt Damon throughout his career.
+The following article is a List of awards and nominations received by Matt Damon.

+Matt Damon is an American actor, producer, and screenwriter.
+He has received several awards including an Academy Award, two Golden Globe Awards and a Screen Actors Guild Award as well as nominations for three BAFTA Awards and seven Primetime Emmy Awards.

 Damon and Ben Affleck co-wrote Good Will Hunting (1997), a screenplay about a young math genius, which received nine Academy Awards nominations, earning Damon and Affleck Oscars and Golden Globes for Best Screenplay.
 Damon was also nominated for an Academy Award for Best Actor for the same film.
 Since then he has received dozens of nominations and awards for his work as an actor, screenwriter, and producer including the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his role in The Martian (2015).

 Since Good Will Hunting Damon has received three Academy Award nominations.
 For his performance as Francois Pienaar in Clint Eastwood's sports drama Invictus he received an Academy Award for Best Supporting Actor nomination.
 For his role as the botanist and mechanical engineer Mark Watney in Ridley Scott's science fiction film The Martian (2015) he received his second Academy Award for Best Actor nomination.
 In 2017 he received the Academy Award for Best Picture nomination for the Kenneth Lonergan drama Manchester by the Sea (2016).